So you’ve brought your teen to Northern Virginia. Now what?

 The good news is there are a plethora of things to do that BOTH you and your teen will enjoy (though maybe for different reasons.)
 Better yet, most of them have interactive or educational aspects that will make you feel like a very successful and responsible parent or guardian.
 Best of all, we have multiple options for every teen's interest and mood (and that's saying something!).
 So never fear.
 We have the makings of a sick (that’s a good thing) vacation with even the most discerning of teens!

 Who penned the first modern Bill of Rights?
 What were George Washington’s teeth really made of?
 And flying cars?!?!
 If your teen is stimulated by knowledge, Fairfax County will send them home with plenty of factoids to share with friends.
 Better yet, they’ll get some low-key history lessons while they are at it.
 George Washington’s Mount Vernon presents a whirlwind of fascinating facts, from electricity installed by Thomas Edison to the secret basement beneath the mansion.
 They can even play an interactive game that puts them right into George Washington’s decision-making boots.
-A trip to nearby Gunston Hall enthralls with archaeological digs and a look at a lesser-known, yet an enormously pivotal founding father.
+A trip to nearby Gunston Hall enthralls with archaeological digs and a look at a lesser-known, yet enormously pivotal founding father.
 And an excursion to the Smithsonian’s National Air & Space Museum Steven F. Udvar-Hazy Center offers flight simulators, a look inside plane restoration, and a huge dose of aviation facts and curiosities.

 Image courtesy Go Ape Zipline & Adventure Park

 Is your teen energetic?
 Outdoorsy?
 A daredevil?
 We know the type.
 Go Ape Zipline and Adventure Park has suspended obstacle courses, Tarzan swings, and thrilling zip lines through the forest canopy.
 Or maybe off-road biking is more your teen’s speed.
 Rounding out the outdoor category, there are waterparks, hiking trails, fishing holes, and boat rentals aplenty here in the region.
 Then there are unexpected activities that trigger an adventurous spirit.
 Like taking a trip to the National Museum of the US Army and having a go at hands-on training exercises that mimic the experiences of soldiers.
 Or hiking in Great Falls Park and not only seeing a spectacular waterfall but also stumbling upon the ruins of ghost town Matildaville and the Patowmack Canal locks.
-Or, starting in spring 2022, play a round of miniature golf 11 stories high in the air in a major metropolitan center.
+Or, playing a round of miniature golf 11 stories high in the air in a major metropolitan center.
 Or gazing up at the stars through an observatory telescope at Turner Farm on Friday nights.
 Magical!

 Image courtesy IG user: @cityscapesgram